-In the event the student disagrees with the Chair's decision, the student may appeal to the Dean of the School for permission to participate in commencement.
+In the event the student disagrees with the Chair's decision, the student may appeal to the Provost for permission to participate in commencement.
 Student will be notified within five (5) business days via written notification to the student, Registrar and Department Chair of the decision.